revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 be accurately detected from the `media_url`, the job will not be chunked correctly which may increase turn around time
 - Maximum time the job can spend in the workflow is 2 hours and 15 minutes before it fails with `internal_processing`

+## Streaming API

+On Prem tries to keep its API interface as similar to Rev AI's Cloud API as possible, however there are a few differences:

+- No Access Token required per request.
+Instead Access Token is provided on container startup
+- Jobs are not created for Streaming requests and no information about the stream is persisted to any storage service
+- Only allowed language is English
+- Custom Vocabularies are not supported

 # On Prem API Endpoints